josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🍉_i_think_if_i_cant_have_babies_because_i_listened_to_palestinian_resistance_and_war_crimes_evidence_then_the_algorithm_may_be_occupied.md

 see also:

 why using a background of potentially illegal surveillance-derived data,
-in order to pray on the fertility anxiety of a 35 year old woman,
+in order to prey on the fertility anxiety of a 35 year old woman,
 who you routinly interfere in the social connections of such that she loses the chance to marry,
 the chance to *make said children*,
 or even have the very human need of caring physical contact met,